-5.4.
+4.4.
 IAP Management and Follow-up

-A Programme Management Team (with the participation of programming and funding bodies) will help undertake the implementation and follow-up of IAP.
+Setting up a Programme Management Team (with the participation of programming and funding bodies) will help undertake the implementation and follow-up of IAP.

 Management entails project procurement and actions related to monitoring, evaluation and impact assessment.

-The proposed set of KPIs can be used to support management of IAP as briefly discussed here (table on the right).
+The proposed set of KPIs can be used to support management of IAP as briefly discussed on the right.